Explore the Data

 Adult chronic health factors are better than the U.S. as a whole

-- Lancaster County’s diabetes rate4 has fluctuated, and has generally been lower than the national rate.
+- Lancaster County’s diabetes rate4 fluctuates but is lower than the national rate.

-- The physical inactivity5 rate in the Lancaster and Seward counties has been lower than the national rate in the past several years.
+- The physical inactivity5 rate in Lancaster County has been lower than the national rate since 2011.

 Footnotes